tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

   **Answer**: Secure, modern infrastructure for the next generation of the internet.
 This is also known as Web 3.0.

+Answer any questions before moving on.

+---

 ### 4. Students Do: Use Case Study (10 min)

 Students will complete a thought experiment in which the students will get together in small groups and examine an example use case application for different cryptocurrency and blockchain projects.

-The goal is to have the students write down the features they gleam from the different use cases.
+The goal is to have the students write down the features they glean from the different use cases.

-This list will be compared against the 5 Pillars of Open blockchains in a following lecture.
+The features listed by students, will be compared against the 5 Pillars of Open blockchains in a following lecture.

 Circulate through the room while students are completing the activity.
 Look to identify students who are actively engaging peers and digging deeper.
 Keep these students in mind for later as they may be helpful to distribute among groups.

+If students are actively engaged with each other and the research process, they are succeeding at this exercise.

+The only way to not excel at this exercise is to not participate in the research.

 **Instructions:**

 * [README.md](Activities/04-Stu_Use_Case_Study/README.md)

-If students are actively engaged with each other and the research process, they are succeeding at this exercise.
-The only way to not excel at this exercise is to not participate in the research.
+---

 ### 5. Instructor Do: Use Case Study Review (5 min)